Name it: cosmonaut, astronaut, or…?

 If we had a choice, if we could give a name to the people flying to space - the Azerbaijanis in our native language, what would it be?

-Let’s think a little.
+Let’s think about it for a moment.
 Right now.
-Let’s lift our heads and look at the sky and think that somewhere out there, there are others who share our language and belong to the same nationality, how would we call them?
-Cosmonaut, astronaut, or ...?
-You name it.
+Let’s lift our heads, look up at the sky, and imagine that somewhere out there, there’s someone who speaks our language, who shares our identity, what would we call them?
+Cosmonaut, astronaut, or…?
+Name it.

-With the wish that one day soon, there will be someone in space that we can address and get a response from in our native language, for now!
+With the hope that one day soon, there will be someone in space we can call out to in our native (Azerbaijani) language, and hear a reply, chau!

-When we lift our heads and look at the sky, if there are people out there who share our language and belong to the same nationality, how would we call them?
-Cosmonaut, astronaut, or ...?
-You name it.
+When we lift our heads, look up at the sky, if somewhere out there, there’s someone who speaks our language, who shares our identity, what would we call them?
+Cosmonaut, astronaut, or…?
+Name it.

 —